RBEGamer/SimpleTiledParser/README.md

 # SimpleTiledParser
 A simple parser to parse maps from the Tiled Application into your Game.

-* Multible animations per tile
+* Animations
 * Properties

+Currently not supported :
-* Only CSV Encoding
+* Only CSV Encoding with no compression !
 * No Terrain support
+* *No tileset offset